Akter8/rts-static-scheduler/README.txt

 # Tasks to be done
 - [X] Find CPU utilisation and hyperperiod.
 - [X] Create a Makefile.
-- [ ] Pointer to pointers for every frame to point to its set of jobs.
+- [X] Create basic schedule creator.
 - [ ] Algorithm of selecting the jobs in a frame.
 - [ ] While selecting a job that has been split, making sure that the there is an order that is followed.
 - [ ] Find a way to slice multiple jobs more efficiently.
 - [ ] Convert all data types into float.
 - [ ] Adding the aperiodic and sporadic jobs part.
 - [ ] Making the actual execution time as 20%-100% of wcet using pseudo random numbers.
+- [ ] Modularise entire code base so that the driver function has at max 20 lines of code.

 # Known bugs
-- [ ] Malloc and realloc throw errors in calculateSchedule.c
+- [X] Malloc and realloc throw errors in calculateSchedule.c